 Boeing’s Red Barn at the Museum of Flight in Seattle Washington

 Saturday I traveled to the Museum of Flight in Seattle with my wife and daughter.
-I detailed the antique power tools and history of the Red Barn in Part 1.
+I detailed the antique power tools and history of the Red Barn in Part 1 I also added some antique chandeliers they look great in there.
 At the dawn of aviation airplanes were made of wood, canvas, and wire by very skilled craftsman working to strict tolerances.
 The Red Barn is full of power tools, and this post continues the story describing the hand tools and some of the finished projects.
 It’s a great shop with wooden floors, wooden ceilings, and lots of windows.

 The Antique Hand Tools at Boeing’s Red Barn